RationalAsh/biorobotics-lab-nus/content/authors/wu-xiaoyu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni
 ---

 Wu Xiaoyu received the M.E. degree in Control Engineering with the Department of Automation, School of Information Science and Technology, University of Science and Technology of China, Hefei, China in 2020.

-She is currently pursuing the Ph.D. degree in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
-She is currently working on the bilateral interaction control methods on upper-limb exoskeletons.
+She was pursuing the Ph.D. degree in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
+She was working on the bilateral interaction control methods on upper-limb exoskeletons.